-Day 8: 5:45am – 6:00am (if the climate it permits) Parrot Clay Lick
+Day 8: 5:45am – 6:00am (if the climate permits) Parrot Salt Lick

-7:00am – 8:30am Breakfast
+7:00am – 8:30am – Breakfast

-9:00am or 9:30am Long hike
+9:00am or 9:30am – Long hike

 Back at Itamandi EcoLodge for Lunch and a siesta.

-Visit-to-Native-Community3:00pm Visit to Native Community
+3:00pm – Visit to Native Community

-Day 9: Itamandi Ecolodge, 8:00am Breakfast
+Day 9: Itamandi Ecolodge

-Day 13: Visit The Cajas National Park trekking to the top of a mountain where we will have a beautiful view of many lagoons.
-In the afternoon we can drive for 5 hours to Guayaquil or take a flight for 40 minutes.
+Day 13: Visit toCajas National Park where we’ll trek to the top of a mountain getting a beautiful view of the many lagoons.
+In the afternoon we’ll drive 5 hours to Guayaquil or take a flight for 40 minutes.
 Overnight in Guayaquil.
 Breakfast included.

 - English speaking guide

-- Private transport
+- Private transportation